DICE-UNC/irods-webdav/README.md

 ####  delete of a file via finder doesn't seem to stick #27

 Milton configuration and code to ensure that Dav2 support is configured in deployable

+#### SSL integration #38

+Integrate SSL negotiation support.
+Note that this requires an update to the /etc/irods-ext/irods-webdav.properties.
+See the example for new fields (for checksum and SSL negotiation).